-Interest in sustainability investing has picked up massively in recent years, and with the growing interest has come a growing misconception of what people think it means.
+Interest in sustainable investing has picked up massively in recent years, and with the growing interest has come a growing misconception of what people think it means.

 Some still think it is a niche form of investing, or they believe that environmental, social and governance (ESG) issues are not relevant for all asset classes or markets.
 And many remain convinced that using sustainability harms performance, partly because of a related and equally incorrect idea that it only involves negative screening through exclusions.